Data-Fenix/aws-sagemaker-training-job-mobile-price-prediction/README.md

 2) Run build_docker.ipynb
 3) Execute training_pipeline.ipynb
 4) See the workflow using AWS Sagemaker stuido
-(i) Open Sagemaker Studio
+* (i) Open Sagemaker Studio
-(ii) Choose Pipeline option then you can see the execution list (iii) Select the executing one, see the visualization (iv) If you need to see more details about each stage, click on the each bubble and right hand side you can see all the details of each stage
+* (ii) Choose Pipeline option then you can see the execution list
+* (iii) Select the executing one, see the visualization
+* (iv) If you need to see more details about each stage, click on the each bubble and right hand side you can see all the details of each stage
-(v) To see the model registry, click the Model Registry option in the left hand side
+* (v) To see the model registry, click the Model Registry option in the left hand side

 ## Deployment on AWS Sagemaker

+Will disscuss more details in the pipeline_train.ipynb

 ## Directory Tree